andrew/ultimate-awesome/README.md

 - [A-collection-of-useful-repositories](https://github.com/Aatmaj-Zephyr/A-collection-of-useful-repositories) - This is a collection of useful repositories providing resources for learning.
 Feel free to contribute here.
 - [awesome-falco](https://github.com/developer-guy/awesome-falco) - A curated list of Falco related tools, frameworks, blogs, podcasts, and articles.
 - [awesome-legal-nlp](https://github.com/maastrichtlawtech/awesome-legal-nlp) - 📖  A curated list of LegalNLP resources from all around the web.
-- [Awesome](https://github.com/ScoopInstaller/Awesome) - A curated list of awesome Scoop resources and more.
 - [awesome-scapy](https://github.com/secdev/awesome-scapy) - Great packages that use Scapy.
 - [awesome-pesquisa](https://github.com/anabastos/awesome-pesquisa) - Curated list of research content in portuguese .
 - [awesome-learn](https://github.com/csantanapr/awesome-learn) - Cloud Native Learning Path.